-Stocks plunge more than 600 points on weak Apple sales, China worries
+Stocks plunge more than 300 points on weak Apple sales, China worries

-U.S. stocks plunged Thursday, with the Dow Jones Industrial Average dropping more than 600 points after tech giant Apple said its quarterly revenue for the crucial holiday sales season would be lower than anticipated.
+U.S. stocks plunged Thursday, with the Dow Jones Industrial Average dropping more than 600 points before cutting those losses on an Apple report that its quarterly revenue for the holiday sales season will be lower than anticipated.

 Continue Reading Below